paps/api-store/store/DEV/Facebook Auto Liker DEV/Facebook Auto Liker DEV.md

 # Warm up your Facebook prospects before talking to them
 If you want to warm up a prospect on Facebook, you'll have to like their posts.
 Start with a list of Facebook users and be ready to like their last posts.
 How many?
 It depends on how much love you want to spread!

 # What will you need? ⚙️

 - **Session cookies c\_user and xs**: Your _c\_user_ and _xs_ session cookies from Facebook.
-- **Spreadsheet URL**: The link of a Google Spreadsheet (or CSV) with Facebook profiles URLs in it, OR the direct link of a Facebook profile.
+- **Spreadsheet URL**: The link of a Google Spreadsheet (or CSV) with Facebook profiles URLs in it, the direct link of a Facebook profile, OR the direct link of a Facebook post.
 - **Number of likes to send per profile**: The number of likes the API will send, starting by the most recent posts that are still unliked.
 - **Number of posts to load per profile**: The number of posts the API will load before trying to like the ones that are still unliked.
 - **Number of profiles to process**: The number of profiles you want to process per launch.
 If left empty, the API will process every profile from your list.

 _(**You already have all that?** Click straight away on **"Use this API"**)_